PeterJemley/Shiny_Complex_Data_Dashboard/README.md

 In the **exploratory phase** we —

-* creates a reproducible environment for such an exploratory data project using [*renv*](https://rstudio.github.io/renv/articles/renv.html) dependency management in an isolated project environment;
+* create a reproducible environment for such an exploratory data project using [*renv*](https://rstudio.github.io/renv/articles/renv.html) dependency management in an isolated project environment;

 * work with cancer genomic data analyzed with the [*maftools*](https://bioconductor.org/packages/release/bioc/html/maftools.html) "Mutation Annotation Format";